morgan-nanez/selected-projects/Natural Language Processing/LLM Recommender/readMe.md

 # Loading the dataset
 books = pd.read_csv('data/BooksDatasetClean.csv')
 ```
-This dataset, ideally sourced from a comprehensive collection like Kaggle, includes critical information such as titles, authors, descriptions, categories, and publication details.

-## Data Preprocessing
 The dataset I used for this project, from Kaggle, titled "Books Dataset" by Elvin Rustam, is a comprehensive collection of books, encompassing various details such as titles, authors, descriptions, categories, publishers, prices, and publication dates.
 The dataset is extensive, covering a broad spectrum of literature, making it a valuable resource for projects involving book recommendations, literary analysis, or data-driven studies in publishing trends (https://www.kaggle.com/datasets/elvinrustam/books-dataset?resource=download)

 The data is already cleaned to eliminate symbols and have uniform capitalization.
 Additonally, I got rid of all books with no descriptions.
 This left me with roughly 70,000 books to train on.

 ![Sample Data](markdown_photos/sample_data.png)

-In order to simply the data for embeddings later on, I combine all Title, Author, Description, and Category, into one column for simplicity and efficiency.
+In order to simplify the data for embeddings later on, I combined Title, Author, Description, and Category, into one column for simplicity and efficiency.

 ![Sample Data](markdown_photos/all_text_data.png)